pryrt/nppStuff/CommunityForum/FAQ/ReplaceWithMath.md

 The possibilities of this mechanism are limited only by your imagination, and your knowledge of Python (or some other scripting language) and regular expressions.

-You may be able to convince a Community member to customize one of these for your exact circumstances... but the chances will be much higher if you try it on yuor own first, and show us what you tried, before asking us to write it for you.
+You may be able to convince a Community member to customize one of these for your exact circumstances... but the chances will be much higher if you try it on your own first, and show us what you tried, before asking us to write it for you.